samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* NMI support for Mockingboard right channel (or just use the IRQB)
 * Add trace debugging when executing a specific address (PBR:PC)
 * ProDOS 16 system disk boot end to end
   * May prioritize VGC, super hi-res at this point